 Buy a “Bulbs for Bucks” magnet for $10 on the Bucks Beautiful website to support this daffodil imitative.
 For every magnet sold, they will plant 58 daffodil bulbs along the highways, byways, parks, canals and in towns and communities in Bucks County.
 In appreciation for your contribution, you will be entered to win a special daffodil package designed by Joyce Byers, featuring Byers’ Choice 2014 Spring Daffodil Collection including Woman with Daffodils, Boy with Daffodils, Girl with Daffodils, Black Lab with Daffodils.
 Mary Lake-Thompson designed Daffodil collection apron, kitchen towels and teapot.

 Go to www.bucksbeautiful.org to get your magnet and be entered to win!
 A winner will be drawn on May 1st and will be notified via e-mail.
 Thanks for helping to beautify Bucks County.

-Bucks Beautiful was founded in 1990 by Robert and Joyce Byers and Jack and Carol McCaughan, who brought their idea to beautify Bucks County with gardens to the Central Bucks Chamber of Commerce.
+Bucks Beautiful was founded in 1990 by Robert and Joyce Byers and Jack and Carol McCaughan to enhance the world fame of Bucks by promoting gardens in communities, towns, along roads, business premises and private homes.